luau-lang/rfcs/docs/require-by-string-aliases.md

 local createElement = require("@Roact/createElement")
 ```

 Aliases are overrides.
 Whenever the first component of a path exactly matches a pre-defined alias, it will be replaced before the path is resolved to a file.
 Alias names are also restricted to the charset `[A-Za-z0-9.\-_]`.
 We restrict the charset and make them case insensitive because we envision alias names to be primarily used as package names, which tend to be case insensitive and alphanumeric.
-They also must be preceded with an `@` symbol.
+They also must be preceded by an `@` symbol.

 ### Package management